Nimzyow/datespot/README.md

 ## Extra notes

 This project is turning to be a great exercise to really test my capabilites.
 I am not only trying to convert the backend to Node and Express with MongoDB as my database, I am also converting Reacts Context API to Redux.
 I am also doing all of this with testing in mind.
-I aim to have the backend and front end thoroughly tested and this along with my use of Redux will be the main showcase of this project.
+I aim to have the backend and front end thoroughly tested.
+My use of Tests and implementation of Redux will be the main showcase of this project.